JuniorDallagnolo/TestCommandSharp/README.md

 "8hello" -> "pmttw"
 "5zoo" -> "ett"

-# Use the IDE or even the command line to pass the parameters
+# Use the IDE debug to pass arguments for testing